ProtoMD: A Prototyping Toolkit for Multiscale Molecular Dynamics: Theoretical framework

-\subsubsection{Multiscale Factorization}
+\subsubsection{Multiscale factorization}

 This technique is employed for the generation of a single $N-$atom trajectory while an $N-$atom system simultaneously evolves on multiple scales.
-This introduces a comutational challenge for a time stepping algorithm, i.e. capturing the slow modes as well as rapidly fluctuating ones restricts the time step .
+This introduces a computational challenge for a time stepping algorithm, i.e. capturing the slow modes as well as rapidly fluctuating ones restricts the timestep.
 The latter determine the time stepping of conventional MD integrators.
 However, the characteristic time of the collective modes can be orders of magnitude larger than that of atomic fluctuations.
-Since the collective behaviors are a result of many individual atomic motions, the collective and fast atom modes coupled, leading to the slowness of conventional MD.
-This is overcome in multiscale factorization method.
-Rather than attempting to untangle the collective and fast particle modes directly, a Trotter factorization \cite{Trotter1959} strategy is used.
-Trotter factorization has been used in conventional MD as an accelerating technique \cite{Tuckerman1992}.
-In the multiscale factorization approach \cite{AbiMansour2014}, the untangling of the collective and fast-atom modes is achieved via an alternating stepping evolution procedure implied by the Trotter factorization \cite{Trotter1959}.
-In each step, the collective and fast-particle modes are updated, the latter by conventional MD (micro phase) and the collective integration of the momenta constructed from the micro phase.
-This is justified via the stationarity hypothesis, which states that the time evolution of the momenta conjugate to the collective variables can be represented by a stationary process which expresses a representative ensemble of values over a period of time short relative to the CG characteristic time \cite{AbiMansour2014}.
+Since the collective behaviors are a result of many individual atomic motions, the collective and fast-atom modes are coupled, leading to the slowness of conventional MD.
+This is overcome in multiscale factorization.
+Rather than attempting to untangle the collective and fast particle modes directly, a Trotter factorization strategy is used \cite{Trotter1959}.
+In this approach, the untangling of the collective and fast-atom modes is achieved via an alternating stepping evolution procedure \cite{AbiMansour2014,Sereda2014}.
+In each step, the collective and fast-particle modes are updated: the former via the collective integration of the momenta constructed from the MD phase, and the latter by conventional MD.
+This is justified via the stationarity hypothesis, which states that the time evolution of the momenta conjugate to the collective variables can be represented by a stationary process which expresses a representative ensemble of values over a period of time short relative to the characteristic CG timescale \cite{AbiMansour2014}.
 Then if the characteristic timescale of the collective behavior is $\Delta$, and the MD duration needed to generate the representative ensemble of conjugate momenta states is $\delta$, the theoretical efficiency over MD is expected to be $\Delta/\delta$.

-\subsubsection{Multiscale Perturbation}
+\subsubsection{Multiscale perturbation}